-In California, the regulatory authority over well construction, alteration, and destruction activities rests with local jurisdictions (cities, counties, or in some cases, local water agencies), that have the authority to adopt a local well ordinance that meets or exceeds California Well Standards as prescribed in DWR's Bulletins 74-81 and 74-90 combined.
+In California, the regulatory authority over well construction, alteration, and destruction activities rests with local jurisdictions (cities, counties, or in some cases, local water agencies for limited purposes) with proper authority to adopt a local well ordinance that meets or exceeds California Well Standards as prescribed in DWR's Bulletins 74-81 and 74-90 combined.
 Permitting and enforcement are conducted by the local enforcing agency that issued the permit.
 Most counties have only one county department designated as the enforcing agency; however, there are exceptions whereby the responsibility is shared with cities and, sometimes, local water agencies.
-In the context of rural communities considered in SB 552, focusing only on domestic wells under the county's jurisdiction is appropriate, since production wells under the jurisdiction of cities and selective local water agencies (typically, for large water systems) serve the needs of more urbanized areas and, therefore, are outside of SB 552 requirements (but in the 2018 Legislation).
+In the context of rural communities considered in SB 552, focusing only on domestic wells under the county's jurisdiction is appropriate, since production wells under the jurisdiction of cities and selective local water agencies (typically, for large water systems) serve the needs of more urbanized areas and, therefore, are outside of SB 552 requirements (but still covered by the 2018 Legislation).
 However, counties are encouraged to coordinate and verify the practices with cities and local water agencies, where appropriate, for consistency and potential collaboration.

 In addition to well permitting, counties also have a role in groundwater management under the Sustainable Groundwater Management Act of 2014 (SGMA).
-In the event that there is an area within a high- or medium-priority basin that is not within the management area of a Groundwater Sustainability Agency (GSA), the county within which that unmanaged area lies will be presumed to be the GSA for that area (CWC Section 10724(a)).
+In the event that there is an area within a high- or mediumpriority basin that is not within the management area of a Groundwater Sustainability Agency (GSA), the county within which that unmanaged area lies will be presumed to be the GSA for that area (CWC Section 10724(a)).
 Counties in which GSAs are present are strongly encouraged to coordinate with those GSAs.
-This coordination is especially important for long-term mitigation strategy and actions, so that counties can understand any potential arrangements and the Groundwater Sustainability Plans (GSP) for drinking water wells and groundwater sustainability levels.
-Additionally, the GSA representatives participating in the county planning activities can make sure the GSA is aware of the county plans and needs.
+This coordination is especially important for long-term mitigation strategies and actions, so that counties can understand how drinking water users are considered in the Groundwater Sustainability Plans (GSP) and how GSAs plan to monitor and manage groundwater levels over the 20-year timeline of SGMA for when they will achieve long-term groundwater sustainability.
+Additionally, GSA representatives, such as the local County Drought and Water Storage Task Force (Task Force) that participates in a county's drought planning activities, can make sure groundwater-interested parties are aware of the county plans and can provide timely input and valuable alignment in practice.